-Known since 2012 as the Johns Hopkins Center for Health and Social Policy at the Johns Hopkins Bloomberg School of Public Health, the Institute’s roots go back to 1962.
+Known since 2012 as the Johns Hopkins Institute for Health and Social Policy at the Johns Hopkins Bloomberg School of Public Health, the Institute’s roots go back to 1962.
 In that year, the Center for Metropolitan Planning was founded at Johns Hopkins University.

 That center evolved to become the Johns Hopkins Institute for Policy Studies, founded in 1987.
 In 2012, our organization got a new name and a new institutional home: the Johns Hopkins Institute for Health and Social Policy, based in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.

 The Institute is a research collaborative that seeks to advance public policies that improve the health, quality of life and wellbeing of people and communities.
 Our work examines the impacts of social policy on health through multidisciplinary research, informs policymakers about the health-related consequences of their actions, equips practitioners in a variety of sectors with evidence-based resources, and prepares the next generation of global public health professionals to engage in this work.

 Our approach to our work is collegial and cooperative, and our research is interdisciplinary.
 We work across sectors and academic disciplines to maximize the quality, value and reach of our work.
 We work in partnerships with the communities we serve.

 Credibility and trust are central to our mission.
 We are committed to the highest standards of scientific rigor and to maintaining transparent and ethical funding, research, partnerships, services and professional affiliations.

 We are here to provide value to society by serving policymakers, practitioners, communities and students and by advancing social and health equity.